mantidproject/mantid/docs/source/release/v6.1.0/indirect_geometry.rst

 Bug Fixes
 #########
 - Fixed a bug causing the x range markers on the ISISDiagnostics plot of Data Reduction to go missing.
+- Fixed a crash on the Data Analysis interface when attempting to drag the Start and End X sliders on the preview plot.

 :ref:`Release 6.1.0 <v6.1.0>`